Bifurcations of highly inclined near halo orbits using Moser regularization: Numerical Results

 The four tri-fly orbits are characterized by the orientation of their triangular structure in the $xy$-projection: ``right'', ``left'', ``up'' and ``down''.
 The ``right'' and ``left'' orbits (plotted in green) are symmetric with respect to the reflection $r_y$, while the ``up'' and ``down'' orbits (plotted in purple) are $r_x$-symmetric in the Hill's problem but become non-symmetric after perturbation to CR3BP.
 The ``up'' and ``down'' families are exact mirror images of one another with respect to the plane $y=0$.

-Figure~\ref{fig:bif-graph-trifly} shows the bifurcation structure of the tri-fly families in the Hill's problem and the Saturn-Enceladus systems.
-In the Hill's problem, all four tri-fly families emerge simultaneously from the period-tripling bifurcation of the vertical collision orbit.
-Once we perturb to the CR3BP, the ``up'' and ``down'' families do not originate directly from this bifurcation point, but instead from a separate pitchfork bifurcation along the ``left'' tri-fly branch.
-This results in a sequential rather than a simultaneous emergence of the families.
+Figure~\ref{fig:bif-graph-trifly} shows the bifurcation structure of the tri-fly families in Hill's problem, the Saturn--Enceladus system, and the Earth--Moon system.
+In Hill's problem, all four tri-fly families emerge simultaneously from the triple cover of the vertical collision orbit, with the four branches exhibiting a $\mathbb{Z}_2 \times \mathbb{Z}_2$ symmetry,~\cite{aydin_Batkhin_hill_2025}.
+After perturbation to the CR3BP, this symmetry is broken.
+In the Saturn--Enceladus system, the ``up'' and ``down'' families bifurcate via a pitchfork bifurcation from the ``left'' tri-fly branch, whereas in the Earth--Moon system they bifurcate from the ``right'' branch.
+As a result, the four tri-fly families emerge sequentially rather than simultaneously.
+Table~\ref{tbl:data-trifly} lists numerical data for selected orbits from the branches in the Saturn--Enceladus and Earth--Moon systems.